 He knelt beside the man and grabbed his wrist.
 His trembling fingers sought a pulse.
 None.
 He slapped his face, pounded his chest.
 Ed Farlin was dead, pure and simple

 Eric’s legs shoved him up.
-He stepped toward the phone on the wall.
+He stepped toward the phone on a wall exposed to view.
 No. Someone might spot him.
+He glanced at Farlin.
 It was too late, anyway.

-Inside the car, he fumbled for Beth’s hand, rolled the money into it.
+Inside the car, he fumbled for Beth’s hand, packed the money into it.
 Her fingers snapped around it.
 She made a lot of noise stuffing it into her purse.

 His mind raced as he checked the rear-view mirror, then the side-view, then the rear again.
 Both hands gripped the wheel as if it were a life preserver.